 - Continued broken relationships

-- Living with the ramifications of being considered guilty (losing custody of one’s kids, becoming a social pariah, never getting out of jail, etc.)
+- Living with the ramifications of being considered guilty (losing custody of kids, becoming a social pariah, never getting out of jail, etc.)…

-- Ruining personal relationships and going into bankruptcy in order to clear one’s name
+Clichés to Avoid: The character ruining personal relationships and going into bankruptcy to clear their name…

 Becca Puglisi is an international speaker, writing coach, and bestselling author of The Emotion Thesaurus and its sequels.
 Her books are available in five languages, are sourced by US universities, and are used by novelists, screenwriters, editors, and psychologists around the world.
 She is passionate about learning and sharing her knowledge with others through her Writers Helping Writers blog and via One Stop For Writers—a powerhouse online library created to help writers elevate their storytelling.